Intro to JupyterHubs

 FAQ

-Why do we have the same home directory as /home/jovyan? /home/jovyan is the default home directory for ‘jupyter’ based images/dockers.
+Why do we have the same home directory as /home/jovyan? /home/jovyan is the default home directory for ‘Jupyter’ based images/dockers.
 It is the historic home directory for Jupyter deployments.

 Can other users see the files in my /home/jovyan folder?
 No, other users can not see your files.